asteasolutions/zod-to-openapi/README.md

 ### Generating components

-The `OpenAPIRegistry` class is used as a utility for creating definitions that are then to be used to generate the OpenAPI document using the `OpenAPIGenerator` class. in order to generate components the `generateComponents` method should be used.
+The `OpenAPIRegistry` class is used as a utility for creating definitions that are then to be used to generate the OpenAPI document using the `OpenAPIGenerator` class.
+In order to generate components the `generateComponents` method should be used.

 ```ts
 import {